CodePushGo/website/src/content/blog/en/capacitor-ota-updates-best-practices-for-performance.md

 ### Key Performance Tips

-When adding OTA updates to Capacitor apps, focusing on both security and performance is essential.
+When adding OTA updates to React Native apps, focusing on both security and performance is essential.
 Below are some strategies to keep in mind:

 | Strategy | How to Implement | Why It Matters |
 | --- | --- | --- |